-Vinnie Ream was born in 1847 in Madison, Wisconsin.
+Lavinia ("Vinnie") Ellen Ream was born in Madison, Wisconsin, on September 25, 1847.
 At an early age, Ream showed artistic interests and talents, which she explored as a student at the Academy, a division of the Christian College of Columbia, Missouri.
-During the Civil War, Ream’s family settled in Washington, D.C., and she studied with sculptor Clark Mills in his studio at the Capitol.
-Later when she was in Europe for the carving of the statue of Abraham Lincoln, Ream took the opportunity to study in Rome with Luigi Majoli and in Paris with Léon Bonnat.
+During the Civil War, Ream's family settled in Washington, D.C., and she studied with sculptor Clark Mills in his studio at the Capitol.
+Later, when she was in Europe for the carving of the statue of Abraham Lincoln, Ream took the opportunity to study in Rome with Luigi Majoli and in Paris with Léon Bonnat.

 Ream took her full-size model of Lincoln, which she created in her studio in the Capitol, to Rome, and there the statue was carved from a block of Carrara marble.
 Ream was among the group of American female sculptors working in the Italian city who were known as the White Marmorean Flock.
 As was the practice of both male and female sculptors, Ream had her model carved in marble by skilled Italian stonecarvers.
 In the statue she captured a solemn Lincoln with his right leg slightly bent and his right arm extended.
 He looks down toward his hand, which holds the Emancipation Proclamation.
 The lowered head and extended arm, as well as Lincoln's left hand, which clutches his flowing cloak, create a serious, contemplative impression.
 Ream returned to the United States in late 1870 and the unveiling of the statue occurred shortly thereafter in January 1871.